garrettgman/garrettgman.github.io/back.md

 * **Data Carpentry** - You now have a history of observations to keep track of.
 How do you do it?
 * **Data Wrangling** - Your data sets contain more information than they display.
 How do you access it?
 * **Data Visualization** - Patterns are easy to miss in data, but easy to spot in graphs.
 How do you draw them?
-* **Exploratory Data Analysis** - Your measurments may contain evidence of relationships, but what should you look for?
+* **Exploratory Data Analysis** - Your measurments may contain evidence of relationships.
+What should you look for?
 * **Modelling** - If your values disagree how do you estimate the "truth?"
 How do you predict the next value?
 * **Reports** - How do you decipher your findings for people who do not understand data science and its methods?